New Trip Dates for 2024 TBA

-Some have said that going to Antarctica is the closest you can get to leave the planet.
-A journey to the southernmost continent is truly otherworldly and no words will ever do it justice.
+Some have said that going to Antarctica is the closest you can get to leaving the planet.
+A journey to the southernmost continent is truly otherworldly; no words will ever do it justice.
 It is best to come and see this virtually uninhabited landscape for yourself.

 Ascents on landings provide spectacular 360-degree views.
 However, sailing under a pink skylight that never seems to turn off or sitting on the deck in silence so steely yet occasionally punctuated by glaciers calving in the distance provides a thin slice of what life may have been like for early explorers back in the day.

-The notable polar plunge will awaken each and every sense while stand-up paddleboarding and kayaking amongst icebergs will simply make you giddy as you glide by in disbelief.
-In Antarctica, no two days are ever alike, but every day is remarkable.
+The notable polar plunge will awaken each and every sense, while stand-up paddleboarding and kayaking amongst icebergs will simply make you giddy as you glide by in disbelief.
+No two days are alike in Antarctica, but every day is remarkable.
 We hope you can join us on this adventure to celebrate GAL-antines Day and ourselves in a place that feels like the edge of the earth.
 It’s the best reset you could ever get.

 Group size: Minimum of 12